DavidJ92/UrbanShine-Auto-Detailing/README.md

 ## Pricing

 Our pricing varies based on the package chosen and the condition of the vehicle.
-Please refer to our [Pricing](#pricing) section in the app for details.
+Please refer to our pricing section in the app for details. [https://davidj92.github.io/UrbanShinePRO-Auto-Detailing/](#pricing)

 ## Gallery